marcianosr/ReactNotes/README.md

 Correct:
 `this.setState({ level: 'Click Clock Wood' });`

+### Immutability

 ### Passing State Object
 Never pass your whole in your whole state object, but split it up in smaller parts.
-This is because you may have more states and you don't want to let React check all your states unnecerssarily.
+This is because you may have more states and you don't want to let React check all your states unnecessarily.
 Just pass in a single object:

 Incorrect:
 `this.setState(level);`